Inflectra/rapise-documentation/docs/Manuals/kb.md

 ### <a onclick="return RegisterKbClick('KB96', 'How to automate the testing of Rich Text Boxes using Rapise')" target="_blank"  href="https://www.inflectra.com/Support/KnowledgeBase/KB96.aspx">KB96</a> How to automate the testing of Rich Text Boxes using Rapise

 When you have a rich text box in a web application, the process for recording a test and playing it back will be different to a standard HTML plain text box.
 This is because the browser actually uses a separate IFRAME and HTML document for the editable rich text box.
-This article explains the process for recording/playing back such a test.
+This article explains the process for recording/playing back such aВ test.

 ### <a onclick="return RegisterKbClick('KB89', 'Adding Support for Custom Flex Controls')" target="_blank"  href="https://www.inflectra.com/Support/KnowledgeBase/KB89.aspx">KB89</a> Adding Support for Custom Flex Controls

-By default the Rapise Flex library supports a wide variety of Flex controls which will be capable of testing the majority of application.
-However sometimes there will be an unknown objects which will be learnt as a generic object with FlexObject flavor.
+By default the RapiseВ Flex library supports a wide variety ofВ Flex controls which will be capable of testing the majority of application.
+However sometimesВ there will be anВ unknown objects which will be learnt as a generic object with FlexObject flavor.
 The article describes support for such custom Flex controls:

 ### <a onclick="return RegisterKbClick('KB87', 'Using Rapise to Validate Display of Data Grid Data')" target="_blank"  href="https://www.inflectra.com/Support/KnowledgeBase/KB87.aspx">KB87</a> Using Rapise to Validate Display of Data Grid Data

-One common requirement is to run a query in an application being tested and verify that the data on the screen matches the data in the application.
+One common requirement is to run a query inВ an application being tested and verify that the data on the screen matches the data in the application.
 This article explains the recommended process for doing this.

 ### <a onclick="return RegisterKbClick('KB86', 'Choosing the Web Browser in Rapise from SpiraTest / SpiraTeam')" target="_blank"  href="https://www.inflectra.com/Support/KnowledgeBase/KB86.aspx">KB86</a> Choosing the Web Browser in Rapise from SpiraTest / SpiraTeam

-When writing a web test in Rapise you will often want to run the same test script in all three web browsers (IE, Firefox and Chrome).
+When writing aВ web test in Rapise you will often want to run the same test script in all three web browsers (IE, Firefox and Chrome).
 You will want to be able to choose the Test Script from within Rapise when debugging the test and then from a Test Set in SpiraTest when you move the test into production.
 This article explains the process.

 ### <a onclick="return RegisterKbClick('KB85', 'Sending Special Keys to the Current Application')" target="_blank"  href="https://www.inflectra.com/Support/KnowledgeBase/KB85.aspx">KB85</a> Sending Special Keys to the Current Application